Dateline: Belgrade, Serbia

 If you’re an EU, EEA, or Swiss national, you can hold your vessel in your personal capacity.
 However, if you’re a non-EU/EEA/Swiss citizen you must hold your yacht through a Maltese or foreign company.

-When it comes to taxes, it is important to note that companies operating commercial yachts out of Malta are exempt from income tax on any income generated by the operation of their yachts and are exempt from any VAT tax on the high seas.
-What sets Malta apart from many other countries besides tax policy is that there are no restrictions on nationality- not of the master, officers or crew of your ship.
+When it comes to taxes, it is important to note that companies operating commercial yachts out of Malta are exempt from income tax on any income generated by the operation of their yachts.
+They are also exempt from any VAT tax on the high seas.
+What sets Malta apart from many other countries besides tax policy is that there are no restrictions on the nationality of the master, officers, or crew of your ship.

-Another perk that Malta shares with Liberia is that there’s around the clock service, so you can generally feel safe and secure registering here and as long as you meet all flag requirements, any type of vessel can be registered – that means pleasure yachts, oil rigs, vessels under construction, and anything in between.
+Another perk that Malta shares with Liberia is that there is round-the-clock service, so you can feel safe and secure registering in the country.
+And, as long as you meet all flag requirements, any type of vessel can be registered — that means pleasure yachts, oil rigs, vessels under construction, and anything in between.

 When it comes to the age or trading, boats between 10 and 15 years must pass inspection by an authorized inspector within one month of provisional registration and ships over 15 years old must pass inspection before being provisionally registered.